UWB-ACM/CTCI/Spring-2019/system_design_misc_coding/SOLUTIONS_2019Spring.md

 - Individuals who receive the distributed links and visit the link (and get redirected to the target destination)

+To serve the first class of users effectively, two considerations are needed.
+1. The customer might just require a single quick link, and doesn't need an account with the service.
+2. The customer might want to register an account to generate and manage many links for a specific entity or project.

+For the first class of customer, the links should be generated without requiring login credentials.

-To serve the first class of customers effectively, a web-based UI with registration and account persistence makes the most sense.
+For the second class of customer, a web-based UI with registration and account persistence makes the most sense.
 Users can log in, create links, and update/delete links as desired.
+This is also a good opportunity to provide a rich set of features to incentivize account creation (or even paid accounts); metrics reporting, custom URL endpoint names, and other options can be incorporated into the system implementation.

 To serve the second class of customers, a web server (or cluster of servers) would need to receive the traffic for the minified URL and